MtJakhar/nextjs-restaurant/README.md

 - **User Reviews**: Enable users to leave reviews and ratings for restaurants.
 - **User Authentication**: Support user registration and login functionality.

-Please note that this project is a clone of Openable and does not include the exact features or design of the original website.
+Please note that this project is a clone of OpenTable and does not include the exact features or design of the original website.
 It serves as a starting point for building a similar restaurant website with customizable features and styles.

 ## Getting Started

-To get started with the Openable clone, follow the instructions below.
+To get started with the OpenTable clone, follow the instructions below.

 ### Prerequisites